Are You Waiting for Someone to Tell You That You Belong?

 Except me.

-There, I performed practically once a month — more shows in one semester than I likely would have done in four years at SMU.
 I got back into my body after surgery, not just trusting it to function but pushing it further than it had gone before.
 I met the love of my life, the best friends, and, maybe most importantly, myself.

 But when I came back to America, I had a hunger.
 I didn't want to have to leave the country to be a performer.
 And with that will in my heart, I watched as the system started to open.

 First: that fine print about minors not performing?
 It got scratched when a choreographer from, of all places, Barcelona came during peak fall performance season.
-The only people available to audition were first-semester freshmen and minors.
+The only people available to audition were first-semester freshmen and me.
 I performed a piece for the Spanish Embassy at the SMU Meadows Museum.

 Then a senior choreographer slid into my DMs asking me to be in her student choreography showcase piece.
 Another loophole: if a choreographer directly requests you, their opinion voids major or minor status.
 I performed a Dave Matthews piece about the nine-to-five worker fighting monotony.